aztec-pioneers/wormhole-demo/packages/relayer/README.md

 - Go 1.20 or higher
 - Access to a Wormhole Spy service (default: `localhost:7073`).
 See [here](https://wormhole.com/docs/protocol/infrastructure-guides/run-spy/#__tabbed_1_2) for details on running the service.
-- For Aztec relaying: Access to an Aztec PXE node
+- For Aztec relaying: Access to the VAA verification service
 - For EVM relaying: Private key with sufficient funds for gas fees

 ## Build Instructions